OSGeo/gdal/doc/source/drivers/vector/gmlas.rst

 information to the basic ones you can get from the OGR data model on OGR layers and fields.

-Those layers are exposed if the EXPOSE_METADATA_LAYERS open option is set to YES (or if enabled in the configuration).
+Those layers are exposed if the :oo:`EXPOSE_METADATA_LAYERS` open option is set to YES (or if enabled in the configuration).
 They can also be individually retrieved by specifying their name in calls to GetLayerByName(), or on as layer names with the ogrinfo and ogr2ogr